dyslab/gp-site-biz/README.md

 `gulp all` Generate all pages.

-`gulp` Generate index pages, and process babel js files.
+`gulp` Generate index/about pages, and process babel js files.